nakimoto/nakimoto/README.md

 ### Hello!
-I'm Nanami!
-Welcome to my personal GitHub👋

-I like learning new things and building cool things!
+I'm Nanami!👋

+🚀 Software Engineer with 5+ Years of Experience

-I'm a back-end engineer with interests in cloud computing, supercomputing, software and system architecture, automation, and site reliability.
+My background is in cloud computing, supercomputing, software and system architecture, automation, and site reliability.
+Throughout my career, I've worked with a wide range of technologies, such as Java, Python, C, C++, Kubernetes, Docker, Airflow, Kafka, AWS, Git, Linux, SQL, and more.

 Outside of work, I'm a strong advocate for open-source development and actively contribute to projects that benefit the developer community.
-Collaboration and knowledge sharing are key values of mine.

-During my free time, I like to work on personal projects, experimenting with new tools and technologies.
+During my free time, I like to learn new things and work on personal projects.
+I'm really interested in computational science and research, chip and computer part manufacturing, and quantum technologies.

 I also like to add new books to my home library and have at-home spa days with my giant skincare collection!